leape/mono/docs/adr/adr-01-framework.md

 #### Evaluation

--   Generated artefacts are native to each framework
+-   Generated artefacts are "native" to each framework
--   Flexible build system with plugin
+-   Flexible build system with plugins
 -   Builder.io as maintainer
 -   TypeScript (tsx)
 -   No wired wrappers around Web Components